 and

-(d) setting out a statement of principles to be applied and followed in relation to the exercise of jurisdiction under this Act to set the wages, salaries, allowances or other remuneration of employees or the prices to be paid in respect of their employment.
+(d) setting out a statement of principles to be applied and followed in relation to the exercise of jurisdiction under this Act to —

+(i) set the wages, salaries, allowances or other remuneration of employees or the prices to be paid in respect of their employment; and

+(ii) ensure employees receive equal remuneration.

+(1A) The amount set by the Commission under subsection (1)(a)(iii) must be the same as that set by the FW Commission in the national minimum wage order under the FW Act section 285(2)(c) for an eligible employee whose productive capacity is, under the SWS, assessed as reduced because of a disability.

+(1B) For the purposes of subsection (1)(b), the Commission must, in relation to an instrument-governed employee with a disability, order the highest of the following —

+(a) that the minimum amount payable is to be the same as in the previous State Wage order;

+(b) that the minimum amount payable is to be the same as that set by the FW Commission in the national minimum wage order under the FW Act section 285(2)(c) for an eligible employee whose productive capacity is, under the SWS, assessed as reduced because of a disability.

 (2) The Commission may, in relation to awards generally or specified awards, do any or all of the following for the purposes of subsection (1)(b) —

 (a) adjust all rates of wages;